 There are also fusion rockets, both inertial confinement fusion, and magnetic confinement fusion.
 Unlike CERN’s ITER fusion reactor, a fusion rocket needs orders of magnitude more fusion reactions per second to create sufficient thrust, which means that the cooling system has to deal with a lot more waste heat.
 I tried handling the waste heat by increasing the size of the radiators, increasing the radius of the nozzle and by making the nozzle wireframe-like so heat can pass through the openings.
 ICF also needs lasers to crush the fuel pellets and cause fusion and the power requirements made it too massive to leave orbit.
 Lasers are horribly inefficient, less that 50% and the rest is waste heat.
 Lasers also use lenses which usually have short lifespans.
 It’s possibly with nanotechnology approaching the sophistication of biology, you could have higher efficiencies and self-repair.
 ICF is still in the early days of research so it’s possible with better pellet geometry and better laser timing and accuracy, the power requirements could be reduced.
 MCF has to contain fusion in a chamber and directs some of the fusion plasma out of a nozzle.
 MCF has to deal with many types of radiation.
 Neutron radiation is not charged, so it can’t be contained with magnetic fields.
 With biology-class nanotechnology, we could have self-repairing containment chambers.
 You also have lots of different types of radiation which is absorbed into the chamber walls and conducted to the rest of the ship as heat.
 With known science, I doubt there is much room for radiators to be more efficient.
-The best material can only handle like 8000 degrees and fusion is millions of degrees.
 It’s possible we could develop a series of reflective materials and eventually focus them out the nozzle, to reduce the load on the radiators.
 Assuming we are eventually able to do both ICF and MCF, which I believe is likely, the biggest challenge will be keeping the power plant and radiator masses low enough to make it worth it.